duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 virtual mem
 - separation of user logical mem from physical mem
-- only part of the pgram needs to be in mem for execution
+- only part of the program needs to be in mem for execution
 - logical address space can be larger than physical address space
 - allows address spaces to be shared by several processes
 - allows for more efficient process creation